bluemountaincyber/building-detections-azure/workbook/docs/exercises/exercise3.md

     1. Return to your Azure Cloud Shell session (you may need to refresh the page if it timed out).

     2. Discovering cloud resources in Azure is best done with the `az` command.
 Following the pattern of `az` - `reference name` - `command` we can programmatically interact with our cloud resources.
-First, verify as which user `az` is logged in to.
+First, verify which user the `az` tool is logged in with.

         ```powershell
         az account show | jq .user